dan-kiss-dev-this/aiMusicPlayer/.github/README.md

 # GitHub Actions Workflows

 This directory contains the complete CI/CD automation for Radio Calico.
 The workflows are designed to provide comprehensive testing, security scanning, and release automation.
+Thanks.

 ## 🚀 Workflows Overview